li-ziyou/Real-Time-Traffic-Prediction-for-E4/README.md

 the traffic, which does not seem logical.
 We also believe that this situation can be changed with a larger amount of features.

+### Features Correlation Analysis
+According to the correlation analysis of the current data, temperature and time have the largest correlation with the degree of congestion level.
+We believe that confidence of data is an important feature.
+Since the confidence of the data obtained so far is all 1 (perfect confidence), the result shown in the model is that the data confidence has nothing to do with traffic.
+We believe that more data in the future will change this relationship and therefore retain it.

 ## Authors

 - [@Ziyou Li](https://www.github.com/Tilosmsh)